z88dk/z88dk/libsrc/_DEVELOPMENT/adt/p_list/readme.txt

 The leading "p_" indicates the container holds items allocated by the caller and does not perform any allocations or deallocations internally.

-Items stored in the container must contain space for a two two-byte pointers.
+Items stored in the container must contain space for two two-byte pointers.
 A typical item might be laid out like this:

 offset   size (bytes)   description